vseryakov/backendjs/README.md

 ## Internal with nanomsg

 For cache management signaling, all servers maintain local cache per machine, it is called `LRU` cache.
 This cache is maintained in the master Web process and serves all Web worker processes via IPC channel.

-Any server in the cluster that modifies a record sends 'del' command to the master process to clear local cache so the actual record will be re-read from the database next time.
-If no nanomsg LRU server is configured, nothing happens after this but if there is such server then the same 'del' command is sent to that server via nanomsg socket that is kept connect all the time by nanomsg library.
+Also every Web master process if compiled with nanomsg can accept cache messages on TCP port (`cache-port=20194`) from other backend nodes.
+So, every time any of the Web workers updates the local cache in the master process, it re-broadcasts the same request to all connected cache clients thus keeping in sync caches on all nodes.

-The basic flow is the following using some hypothetical example:
+The basic flow is the following using a hypothetical example:

 - there are 4 nodes running in the network: node1, node2, node3 and node4, instead of the names nodeX we can use IP addresses as well.
-- all nodes have the config parameter `lru-host` to point to 2 LRU servers: lru-host=tcp://node1:1234,tcp://node2:1234, nanomsg sockets may be connected to multiple endpoints, so can have 2 cache servers for redundency.
-This config parameter can be specified in the local config file on all nodes or can be defined in the DNS server as TXT record `lru-host`.
+- all nodes configured with the parameter `cache-host=node1,node2`
+- nanomsg sockets may be connected to multiple endpoints, so we can have 2 cache servers for redundency.
+This config parameter can be specified in the local config file on all nodes or can be defined in the DNS server as TXT record `cache-host`.
 If running in AWS the config parameters also can be specified in the user-data the same was as command line arguments.
-- during the startup, node1 and node2 will detect that `lru-host` contains its own IP or name and auto-register `lru-server` for the given port, basically if a node detects that it must send LRU requests to itself, it must to start LRU server in order to broadcasts to work.
-- now, any node which is requsted for a cached record asks its local cache for such key and if it not found, retrieves it from the database and puts into local cache, if running for a while, potentially every node now may contain same items in the cache and all requests for such items will be served without touching the db
+- any node which is requested for a cached record asks its local cache for such key and if it not found, retrieves it from the database and puts into local cache, if running for a while, potentially every node now may contain same items in the cache and all requests for such items will be served without touching the db
 - An update request comes to the node3 which deletes a key from the local cache:
-   - node3 also sends 'del' request for the requested key to both node1 and node2 servers via connected sockets.
+   - node3 also sends 'del' request for the requested key to both node1 and node2 servers via connected sockets because of `cache-host` config parameter
-   - node1 and node2 servers receive 'del' request and delete such key from their local caches
+   - node1 and node2 servers receive 'del' request and delete the key from their local caches
-   - node1 and node2 re-send same request to all connected clients which is all nodes in the network, so all nodes receive 'del' cache request
+   - node1 and node2 re-send same request to all connected clients which are actually all nodes in the network, so all nodes receive 'del' cache request
    - because we have 2 LRU servers, every node will receive the same del request twice which is very small packet and removing same item from the cache costs nothing, both requests will be receive winin milliseonds from each other.
-   - next request to any of the nodes for the key just deleeted from the cache will result in retrieving the item from the database and putting back to the cache on every node again until the next 'del' request.
+   - next request to any of the nodes for the key just deleted from the cache will result in retrieving the item from the database and putting back to the local cache on every node again until the next 'del' request.

 For very frequent items there is no point using local cache but for items reasonable static with not so often changes this cache model will work reliably and similar to